Excel London: History

-The Centre was designed by Moxley Architects and built by Sir Robert McAlpine.
+The centre was designed by Moxley Architects and built by Sir Robert McAlpine.
 It opened in November 2000.
 In May 2008 it was acquired by Abu Dhabi National Exhibitions Company.
 Phase II of development, which included building London's first International Convention Centre (ICC) and creating an "eastern arrival experience", was completed on 1 May 2010.
-Phase 3 is expected to be completed in October 2024.
+Phase 3 was completed in late 2024.

 In 2015, CentrEd at Excel was opened, which expanded the centre's facilities to incorporate training and meeting space near the western entrance of the venue overlooking Royal Victoria Dock.

 The Royal Victoria was closed to commercial traffic in 1981, but it is still accessible to shipping.
-The Centre's waterfront location allows visiting vessels to moor alongside the Centre.
+The centre's waterfront location allows visiting vessels to moor alongside the centre.
 An example of this is HMS Sutherland visiting the 2005 London Boat Show.

 The design of the exhibition building consists of two column-free, rectangular, sub-divisible halls of approximately 479,493 sq. ft.
 (44,546 sq. m.), on either side of a central boulevard containing catering facilities and information points.
 There are also three sets of function rooms, one overlooking the water, another above the western end of the central boulevard, and the third on the north side of the building which are used for smaller meetings, seminars, presentations and corporate hospitality.
 The property is surrounded by six hotels, bars and restaurants, and 1,800 parking spaces situated underneath the property with 85 accessible spaces.

 Excel London has hosted numerous consumer and trade, private and public events, including exhibitions, conferences, concerts, weddings and religious events.
-Among these have been WorldSkills London 2011, the London Boat Show, the British International Motor Show, Grand Designs Live, MCM London Comic Con, the London International Music Show, The Clothes Show London, Defence Security and Equipment International (DSEi) amd the 2009 G-20 London Summit.
+Among these have been WorldSkills London 2011, the London Boat Show, the British International Motor Show, Grand Designs Live, MCM London Comic Con, the London International Music Show, The Clothes Show London, Defence Security and Equipment International (DSEi) and the 2009 G-20 London Summit.